-Not ready to commit to a pet anytime soon?
-No problem.
-You'll find plenty of ways to simply show your devotion to these adorable floofs and woofs across the Internet on the day with our ways to celebrate International Dog Day section.
+And if you're not ready to commit to being a pet parent just yet, no problem.
+You'll find plenty of ways to simply show your devotion to these adorable floofs and woofs across the Internet on the day in our ways to celebrate International Dog Day section.

 What is International Dog Day?